 (Image of doctoral candidate Ebenezer Ansah) The African Studies Center at Michigan State University is delighted to announce two important and related developments; the inauguration of the Nnamdi Azikiwe Award, and the announcement of its first recipient, doctoral candidate Ebenezer Offei Ansah.
 The award honors former Nigerian President Nnamdi Azikiwe, a scholar and politician who led Nigeria as its first civilian president.
 The award provides support for African students who otherwise have minimal sources for support as most funds are available for citizens and permanent residents of the USA.
 The Inaugural recipient of the Nnamdi Azikiwe Award, is Ebenezer Offei Ansah.
 Eben, as he is commonly known, is a most befitting winner of this prestigious award.
 His work on sustainable food systems and agriculture is Africa-centered.
 He is interested in how Sustainability Certification Programs can be used to improve the livelihoods of smallholder farmers in Ghana.
 While studying at MSU, Eben has maintained strong ties with key agricultural institutions in Ghana.
 He has held two internships with the Cocoa Research Institute of Ghana and with the National Development Planning Commission.
-These engagements have given Eben the opportunity to give back to his country, and will help prepare him for his return to Ghana after the completion of his doctoral studies at MSU.
-Full Statement Congratulations to the Meece Paper Prize Winners!
-Subscribe Past Issues Translate Krieger, Jocelyn Polanek, and Triniti Watson for winning Meece Paper Prizes!
+These Full Statement Congratulations to the Meece Paper Prize Winners!
+Congratulations to graduate student Caitlin Baker and undergraduate students Lucinda Krieger, Jocelyn Polanek, and Triniti Watson for winning Meece Paper Prizes!